maximbeauc/S26-Toyota-Innovation-Challenge/Autonomous_Fleets/rasp_pi_tutorial/computer_vision_readme.md

 ## Installation

 ### 1. Install Required Dependencies
-Install OpenCV and the AprilTag library on your Raspberry Pi by running these 1 by 1 in terminal:
+For installing OpenCV and the AprilTag library on your Raspberry Pi by running these 1 by 1 in terminal:

 ```bash
 sudo apt-get update